 Please refer to the handbook for additional course overview information.

-What jobs can the Master of International Relations and National Security lead to?
+What jobs can the International Relations and National Security lead to?

 The future of international relations and national security